apache/openwhisk-deploy-kube/README.md

 Minikube provides a Kubernetes cluster running inside a virtual machine (for example VirtualBox).
 It can be used on MacOS, Linux, or Windows to run OpenWhisk, but is somewhat less flexible than the docker-in-docker options described above.
+Configuring the Minikube VM with 4GB of memory and 2 virtual CPUs is sufficient for the default settings of OpenWhisk.
 For details on setting up Minikube, see these [setup instructions](docs/k8s-minikube.md).

 ### Using a Kubernetes cluster from a cloud provider

 You can also provision a Kubernetes cluster from a cloud provider, subject to the cluster meeting the [technical requirements](docs/k8s-technical-requirements.md).
+You will need at least 1 worker node with 4GB of memory and 2 virtual CPUs to deploy the default configuration of OpenWhisk.
+You can deploy to significantly larger clusters by scaling up the replica count of the various components and labeling multiple nodes as invoker nodes.
 We have detailed documentation on using Kubernetes clusters from the following major cloud providers:
 * [IBM (IKS)](docs/k8s-ibm-public.md) and [IBM (ICP)](docs/k8s-ibm-private.md)